 EU Packaging and Packaging Waste Regulation

 After lengthy negotiations, the EU Parliament Environment Committee agreed to its position on the PPWR at the end of October 2023.
 As the next step, the plenary of the Parliament voted on it on November 22, 2023.
 The EU Environment Council (environment ministers of the member states) added an exemption from the requirement to introduce deposit return systems for Member States with a rate of separate collection above 78% reached in 2026.
 With this, a provisional agreement between the EU Parliament and the EU Council could be reached on March 4.
-The agreement was adopted by the EU Parliament on 24 April 2024.
+The EU Parliament adopted the agreement on 24 April 2024.

 The PPWR is part of the activities laid out in the European Green Deal and will contribute to the EU Plastics Strategy.